subhoS/portfolio_/content/blog/debouncing-search-performance.md

 searchInput.addEventListener("input", handleSearch);
 ```

-✅ Now your app only makes a request **after the user stops typing**.
+✅ Now your app only makes a request after the user stops typing.

 ---